 Step 3: Show What You Know

 Write a report about the Cold War map you drew explaining what you learned about the map and what it means.
-Younger kids should write 3-5 sentences, middle grades write 2-3 paragraphs and high schoolers write 1-2 pages.
-Read your report aloud to an audience, using your map as a visual aid.
+Younger kids should write three to five sentences, middle grades kids should write two to three paragraphs, and high schoolers should write one to two pages.
+Read your report out loud to an audience, using your map as a visual aid.

 Additional Layers are extra activities you can do or tangents you can take off on.
 You will find them in the sidebars of each Layers of Learning unit.
 They are optional, so just choose what interests you.

-There were six pivotal events during the Cold War that it is worth remembering.
+There were six pivotal events during the Cold War that are worth remembering.
 Discuss each of these events and then commit them to memory.

 - 1948 – Berlin Airlift

 - 1962 – Cuban Missile Crisis

 - 1989 – Fall of the Berlin Wall